 A check up may reveal the need for cleaning, polishing, tooth extraction or even just a change in diet to prevent the problems and do away with the need for yearly cleans.
 Remember, your pet will look and function better and also live longer with healthy teeth and gums.

-Tartar build-up can serve as a place for bacteria to reside and multiple in the mouth.
+Tartar build-up can serve as a place for bacteria to reside and multiply in the mouth.
 Those bacteria eventually get into the blood stream and get deposited into various organs such as the brain, the heart and the kidneys where they can create serious life-threatening disorders.

 To avoid complications and extensive fees early intervention is the key of the success.